ssmereka/laptop/README.md

 ### Using Laptop

+Laptop installs software and configures your Laptop.
+It also provides some useful commands.
 Run the command `help` in your terminal for a list of available commands.
-(Relaunch your terminal if the command doesn't work)
+(You may need to relaunch your terminal if the command doesn't work)

 ![laptop-help](https://github.com/ssmereka/laptop/assets/489291/6be6ecfb-ed78-498c-abca-3abc9e4662fb)

 ## What does Laptop setup?

-Laptop installs and configures the following:
+Laptop installs and configures the following software:

 * [Homebrew](http://brew.sh/) for managing operating system libraries.
-* [Git](https://git-scm.com/) configures the local Git client for use with 1Password and GitHub.
+* [Git] configures the local mac Git client for use with 1Password and GitHub.
-* [GitHub CLI](https://cli.github.com/) for interacting with the GitHub API
+* [GitHub CLI] for interacting with the GitHub API
-* [Zsh](http://www.zsh.org/) configures zsh with some opinions
+* [Zsh] configures zsh with some opinions
+* [asdf] for managing programming language versions
+* [Node.js] and npm (via the [asdf-nodejs] plugin)
+* [Ruby] and npm (via the [asdf-ruby] plugin)

 Laptop will configure your computer in a very opinionated way.
 Let's describe those opinions and how the script is configured to meet them.

+### ZSH Configuration

-### Terminal history should persist indefinitely as evidence of the actions you have taken.
+We believe terminal history should persist indefinitely as evidence of the actions you have taken.

 Your history is a timeline of actions you have taken that can be leveraged for a number of use-caes.
 Like recalling what you did to setup an application.
 Or reviewing actions taken during an outage.